EESSI/docs/docs/getting_access/eessi_wsl.md

 ## Start cernVM-FS in Windows Subsystem for Linux

-When the virtual machine is restarted cernVM-FS needs to be remounted with following command.
+When the virtual machine is restarted CernVM-FS needs to be remounted with following command.

 ``` { .bash .copy }
 # start CernVM-FS on WSL